BAPTISM AT RESTORATION HOUSE

 WHEN SHOULD BELIEVERS BE BAPTIZED?

-Since baptism is a public profession of faith in Jesus Christ as Lord and Savior, it should be performed after one understands the Gospel, experiences God’s grace, and responds to the Gospel through faith in Jesus Christ.
+Since baptism is a public profession of faith in Jesus Christ as Lord and Saviour, it should be performed after one understands the Gospel, experiences God’s grace, and responds to the Gospel through faith in Jesus Christ.
 Baptism performed prior to these three things is representative of something other than new life in Christ, and falls short of what Jesus calls us to do.
 Many who have been baptized as infants need not feel offended by this Scriptural understanding of baptism, for their infant baptism was performed with the best of intentions.
 However, obedience to Jesus’ teachings on His terms requires that baptism be representative of faith in Him.
-As sinful people who are desperately dependent upon His grace we should seek to live in obedience to Him.
+As sinful people who are desperately dependent upon His grace, we should seek to live in obedience to Him.

 Then he brought them out and said, "Sirs, what must I do to be saved?"
 And they said, "Believe in the Lord Jesus, and you will be saved, you and your household."
 And they spoke the word of the Lord to him and to all who were in his house.
 And he took them the same hour of the night and washed their wounds; and he was baptized at once, he and all his family.
 Then he brought them up into his house and set food before them.
 And he rejoiced along with his entire household that he had believed in God.
 (Acts 16:30-34 ESV)